Danijel-Korent/econ-simulator/README.md

 This file is the smallest.
 It simply contains small maths functions (e.g. random number generation, distance calculation).
 While right now it seems pointless, it may become useful to split out if the simulation is going to expand.

-## Major changes
+## Notable changes

 The actions of people and producers each simulation step are now handled in their respective files in functions called `simulationStep`.
 The main `simulationStep` function in `main.go` now only serves to call these functions on each producer and person.
+In some places, such as where people buy goods, repetition has been reduced by creating new functions.